-the Principal is legally required to ensure that the IEP is properly implemented and monitored.
-The plan has been developed according to the Ministry's standards and appropriately addresses the student's strengths and needs he learning expectations will be reviewed and student's achievement evaluated at least once every reporting period.
+The Principal is legally required to ensure that the IEP is properly implemented and monitored.
+The plan has been developed according to the Ministry's standards and appropriately addresses the student's strengths and need the plan has been developed according to the Ministry's achievement evaluated at least once every reporting period.
 Approved: ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Principal Brendan Deery - Date